Professional Narrative: Pablo Guerra-Monje

 An International Foundation & Academic Depth

 My journey began in the shops of the Madrid School of Applied Arts and the Royal School of Dramatic Arts (RESAD), where I learned the foundational rigor and conceptual style of European scenic craft.
 This practical background paved the way for my MFA in Scenic Design from the University of Memphis and a 15-year career in higher education.
 I bring the perspective of a seasoned educator who has served at every level—from Graduate Supervisor to Full Professor.
-I have performed with puppets in the streets of Madrid and managed multi-million-dollar facility openings like the Roy E. Disney Center for Performing Arts.
+I have performed with puppets in the streets of Madrid and managed multi-million-dollar facility openings, such as the Roy E. Disney Center for Performing Arts.

 Cultural Roots & The US Experience